This is only a sampling of the fun your child will have each day. We also plan several special events and theme days throughout the year.

 - Running, jumping, climbing, balancing and energetic movement is essential to the muscle development and fitness of our children.
 Daily our preschoolers and kindergartners play outdoors on our newly built playground (weather permitting); or they play in our indoor playground and tunnels.

 - A well-rounded education for preschoolers and kindergartners includes social and personal character development.
 The Bible proclaims in Proverbs 22:6, “Train up a child in the way he should go: and when he is old, he will not depart from it.”
 Our school parents often tell us that the character development is one of the things that attracted them to our school; because they are working to instill in their children’s lives at home the same principles that we try to instill in their hearts at school.
 The school becomes an extension of the home.
 We look to the future.
 They will not remain small children; they eventually will grow into elementary students, then teenagers, and then young adults.
 Now is the best time to teach biblical values, good manners, cooperative interaction and communication with others, study skills, and proper work ethics.
 Our administration, teachers and staff are committed and unified to this important mission.

-These are the essentials of our 4 Year Old Preschool curriculum, but we supplement it with many more activities and learning opportunities.
+These are the essentials of our Pre-Kindergarten curriculum, but we supplement it with many more activities and learning opportunities.

 Phonics and Reading

 - Listening to stories, nursery rhymes, and poetry